 There are four of these stations in Canada.
 In my scanning of the shortwave frequencies, I have found CFRX on 6070 KHz to put a strong signal into my location pretty much 24/7.
-At night it is drowned out by interference from but daytime is listenable from local sunrise until about an hour before local sunset with a 100 uv signal.
+At night it is drowned out by interference but daytime is listenable from local sunrise until about an hour before local sunset with a 100 uv signal.
 A look at the map reveals the CFRX transmitter site is roughly 300 miles away.
 CFRX is a relay of CFRB, 1010 KHz in Toronto, Ontario, Canada.
 CFRB does not come in here at all due to protecting 1010 WINS in NYC.

-What I find very interesting is the station uses 1 KW TPO into a single 50 foot (117 degree) vertical tower.
-That is a pretty low tech transmission facility, nothing like the minimum 50 KW with a 10 dB antenna requirement the FCC stipulates for shortwave broadcasters in this country.
+What I find very interesting is the station uses 1 KW TPO into a single 50-foot (117-degree) vertical tower.
+That is a pretty low-tech transmission facility, nothing like the minimum 50 KW with a 10 dB antenna requirement the FCC stipulates for shortwave broadcasters in this country.
 Even so, it generates a big useable signal, in the case of CFRX, covering nearly 300,000 square miles very inexpensively.

 CFRX has been relaying CFRB’s signal since 1937.
 According to the ODXA site, the station uses a Bauer 701B modified to transmit on HF.
 The Bauer transmitters were always solid units.
 It went off the air in 2008 for several months while the transmitter was repaired, but eventually, it did return.
-Obviously the station ownership finds value in the service and it continues on today.
+Obviously, the station ownership finds value in the service and it continues today.

 Other Canadian shortwave relay stations:

 |HF Call sign||Power/frequency||Parent station||Location||Power/frequency|